How To Avoid Part B & D Late Enrollment Fees

 1. What if you had creditable coverage through your work or your spouse’s employer?

 Depending on your plan through work, you may not need to enroll in Medicare part B or D. If you do have creditable coverage through work, keep the Certificate of Creditable Coverage in your records as proof.
 You will likely need to use this as proof that you had creditable coverage later.
 Plan and enroll before your employer coverage ends to avoid penalties due to a gap in your coverage.

 2. What happens if you don’t have creditable coverage?

 As soon as your coverage terminates, you have 63 days to enroll in new coverage, or else you begin to accrue the Part B and Part D penalties.
 If you are without credible coverage for 12 months, you will be assessed a premium penalty for Part B and Part D whenever you enroll.
-Medicare Advantage Prescription Drug (MAPD) plans will have a Part D penalty even with a zero-premium plan.
+Medicare Advantage Prescription Drug (MAPD) plans will have a Part D penalty.